idanshal/sb-todo-app-tdp/README.md

 | updateTodo  | PUT       | /api/todos/{id} | ResponseEntity\<TodoEntity\>         |
 | deleteTodo  | DELETE    | /api/todos/{id} | ResponseEntity\<Void\>               |

-- At this phase, we return an Optional<TodoEntity> from the service layer.
+- At this phase, we return a TodoEntity from the service layer if exists, null otherwise.
 If a todo doesn't exist, we return 404.
 - Finally, let's test the endpoints using Postman